armory/docs/content/en/docs/installation/armory-operator/hal-op-migration.md

    Note: `config` is under `~/.hal`

-   More details on [SpinnakerService options]({{< ref "op-config-manifest#specspinnakerconfig" >}}) on `.spec.spinnakerConfig.config` section
+   You can see more details in [`spec.spinnakerConfig.config`]({{< ref "op-config-manifest#specspinnakerconfig" >}}).

-1. Export Armory profiles.
+1. Export Armory Enterprise profiles.

-   If you have configured Armory profiles, you need to migrate these profiles to the `SpinnakerService` manifest.
+   If you have configured Armory Enterprise profiles, you need to migrate these profiles to the `SpinnakerService` manifest.

-   First, identify the current profiles under  `~/.hal/default/profiles`
+   First, identify the current profiles under  `~/.hal/default/profiles`.

-   For each file, create an entry under `spec.spinnakerConfig.profiles`
+   For each file, create an entry under `spec.spinnakerConfig.profiles`.

    For example, you have the following profile: